woodwardmatt/hashgraph-tools/README.md

 ## Requirements
 The following will be required:
-- You will need an operator account to pay for the update transaction (account ID and private key)
+- You will need an operator account to pay for the update transaction (account ID and private key) - *update the .env file with this info*
-- You will need the account details of the account to update (account ID and private key)
+- You will need the account details of the account to update (account ID and private key) - *update the .env file with this info*
 - This code runs under Node JS (and has the "npm start" script command already configured)

 ## Notes